Embird Embroidery Software

 Constant distance offsetting

-These commands work on objects selected with the Transform Tool (arrow) or in the Objects Inspector.
+These commands apply to objects selected with the Pointer Tool (arrow) or within the Objects Inspector.

-These commands are accessible via main menu > Transform > Offset in Selection/Transform mode.
+These commands are accessible via main menu > Transform > Offset while in Selection/Transform mode.

-Shrink Objects reduces the size of selected objects by offsetting their contours.
-The Shrink Objects command does not provide the same result as a normal size reduction.
-You can use it to make a fill opening smaller in order to create an overlay between the opening and another object that covers it.
+Shrink Objects reduces the dimensions of selected objects by offsetting their contours.
+The Shrink Objects command differs from a standard size reduction.
+It is often used to reduce the size of a fill opening to create a precise overlay between the opening and the object that covers it.

-Besides the Amount parameter, which defines the offset distance, the expansion/shrinking functions use the Corner parameter, which defines how sharp corners of the objects are truncated or smoothed.
+In addition to the Amount parameter, which defines the offset distance, the expansion and shrinking functions utilize the Corner parameter.
+This setting determines how sharp corners are truncated or smoothed during the offsetting process.

 Truncation and smoothing of sharp corners

-Corner treatment (left to right): round, sharp, cut, chamfered, smooth.
+Corner treatment (left to right): round, cut, smooth, sharp, chamfered.

 Constant distance offsetting versus Basic scaling

-Constant distance offsetting and basic enlargement or shrinkage are two different techniques for resizing vector objects.
-They work in unique ways and produce different visual outcomes, especially with detailed shapes and sharp corners.
-Here's how they compare:
+Constant distance offsetting and basic scaling (enlargement or shrinkage) are distinct techniques for resizing vector objects.
+They operate using different logic and produce different visual outcomes, particularly with complex shapes and sharp corners.

 Basic Enlargement or Shrinkage (Scaling)